seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 ### simpleFunction

-The area calculation is done in a geoprocessing function in `src/functions/simpleFunction.ts`.
-Open this file and look closer.
+The area calculation is done within a geoprocessing function in `src/functions/simpleFunction.ts`.

-First, notice this function defines its own result payload called `SimpleResults`, in this case an object with an `area` number value.
+Open this file and you will notice this function defines its own bespoke result payload called `SimpleResults`, in this case an object with an `area` number value.

 ```typescript
 export interface SimpleResults {